 05 of 11

-Duck symbolizes fidelity in Chinese culture, and Peking duck has a long history, found on the Ming Dynasty imperial court menu.
+Duck symbolizes fidelity in Chinese culture, and Peking duck has a long history that can be traced back to the Ming Dynasty's imperial court menu.
 By the mid-20th century, this dish became a national symbol of China.
-This dish is known for its thin, crispy skin and tender meat.
-The trick to achieving this end result is to hang the duck in a cool, windy spot for several hours before cooking, basting it with flavored hot vinegar water about halfway through.
-The duck is often served rolled in Mandarin crepes with hoisin sauce.
+Known for its thin, crispy skin and tender meat, the trick to achieving this texture is the result of many steps of boiling, hanging the duck to dry, basting, and roasting.
+Labor intensive, this dish is often served rolled in Mandarin crepes with hoisin sauce, or sliced in front of guests with a serving per person consisting of more crispy skin than meat.

 06 of 11

-This dish is popular with families hoping for a lot of grandchildren, as the Cantonese word for "sour" sounds like the word for "grandchild".
+This dish is popular with families hoping for a lot of grandchildren, as the Cantonese word for "sour" sounds like the word for "grandchild."
 This style of cooking with sauces is popular in Cantonese cuisine, as is the use of ketchup in the sweet and sour sauce.
-Pork tenderloin is cut into cubes and marinated in a flavorful mixture for under an hour before being stir-fried with bell peppers and pineapple.
-The sweet and sour sauce is added to the wok at the end of cooking time to heat through and coat the ingredients well.
+Pork tenderloin is cut into cubes and marinated in a flavorful mixture before being stir-fried with bell peppers and pineapple.
+The sweet-and-sour sauce is added to the wok at the end of cooking to heat through and coat the ingredients well.

 07 of 11

 The word for fish, "yu," sounds like the Chinese words for both "wish" and "abundance."
 As a result, it's customary to serve a fish at the end of the New Year's evening meal, symbolizing a wish for abundance in the coming year.
-For added symbolism, the fish is served whole, with the head and tail attached, representing a good beginning and ending for the coming year.
+For added symbolism, the fish is served whole, with the head and tail attached, representing a good beginning and ending for the months to come.

 08 of 11